Big Brother 4 (American season): Summary

 Following David's eviction, Alison won "Around the Water Cooler", in which HouseGuests had one minute to stack as many cans as possible by dropping them into a tube.
 Dana, Erika, Jee, and Robert were put on the peanut butter and jelly diet after losing the "Laying Pipe" food competition.
 Alison chose to nominate Dana and Jun for eviction.
 On Day 28, Robert won the "Snake In the Grass" Veto competition and chose to leave the nominations the same.
 On Day 33, Dana was evicted in a unanimous vote and become the first HouseGuest to enter sequester.

 Following Dana's eviction, HouseGuests competed in the "Who Said It?"
 Head of Household competition, in which HouseGuests tried to guess which evicted HouseGuest made a certain statement while in the house.
 Justin won the competition.
 The following day, everyone earned food for the week during the "50 Ways to Cook a HouseGuest" food competition.
 Justin nominated Jack and Nathan for eviction.
 On Day 36, Robert won the "Quoridor" Power of Veto competition and chose not to use the Veto on either Jack or Nathan.
 On Day 40, Nathan was evicted in a unanimous vote, becoming the second member of the jury.

 Following Nathan's eviction, HouseGuests competed in the "Steel Cage Match" endurance Head of Household competition, in which HouseGuests had to stay inside a steel cage, and were eliminated if they left.
 Erika won the competition.
 The following day, everyone earned food for five out of the seven days after the "Clambake From Hell" competition, as Justin and Alison were unable to complete their dishes in the allotted time.
 Erika nominated Justin and Robert for eviction later that day.
 On Day 43, Jun won the "Video Veto" Power of Veto competition and chose to leave nominations the same.
 On Day 47, Justin was evicted in a three-to-one vote, only receiving the vote of Jee.

 Following Justin's eviction, HouseGuests competed in the "Black HoHle" Head of Household competition.
 Jee was the winner of the competition.
 He nominated Erika and Jack for eviction.
 The following day, Jee won the Power of Veto after forcing the other HouseGuests on the peanut butter and jelly diet for the week.
 He chose not to use the Power of Veto, leaving his nominations intact.
+Marcellas from Big Brother 3 returned briefly for a competition filled with gnomes where the winner would receive five McDonalds meals a day with one other houseguest of his/her choice.
+Jee won the task and chose Jack to join him.
 Despite Jee wanting Erika evicted that week, Jack was evicted in a two-to-one vote, only receiving the vote of Robert.